tjoyner/ofvioletsandlicorice/chapter5.md

-There were even more people the next night, and many were local, as if the 'designer' wines and [those talked about](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#thosetalked) from California, Chile, and Uraguay, which had the names of the reds of Piedmont, Veneto, and Tuscany, in the first case had aroused curiosity and in the second case some discomfort, some concern.
+There were even more people the next night, and many were locals, as if the 'designer' wines and [those talked about](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#thosetalked) from California, Chile, and Uraguay, which had the names of the reds of Piedmont, Veneto, and Tuscany, in the first case had aroused curiosity and in the second case some discomfort, some concern.
 For this reason Daniel had emphasized the essential marriage between the vines and the earth, and of the importance of the crus and of the [sor&igrave;](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#sori).
 He tried to give reassurance: it was not enough to be a good winemaker to make an exceptional wine; maybe a good wine, yes, but certainly not one of those that went to Sukiyabasshi Jiro in Tokyo, Le Cirque in New York or to Bocca di Bacco in Berlin.

 The next evening was dedicated to French wines, for Daniel a walk in the park, although he expected some disputes, and some local pride also.
 He would try to smooth that over, as he always did, especially in the case of guests who were distinguished and courteous.

 "Why not stay for another week?"
-Amalia has asked, just as he finished his tasting.
+Amalia had asked, just as he finished his tasting.

 They were sitting near the entrance.
 Daniel had asked for a salad and some cheese.
 He looked at Amalia who was playing with a breadstick, and who was slightly flushed after asking him to stay.